-When it comes to substance abuse, therapists use many evidence-based approaches.
-These types of treatments focus on using techniques backed up and proven effective by research.
+When it comes to substance abuse, cognitive-behavioral therapists use many evidence-based therapeutic approaches.
+These types of treatment options focus on using techniques backed up and proven effective by research.

 Besides motivational interviewing and trauma-informed care, among the most important of these practices is cognitive-behavioral therapy (CBT).
 It helps thousands of people change how they think and behave by dealing with their current situation rather than addressing past issues.

-CBT is a treatment intervention used to aid drug addicts.
-Additionally, it’s also incredibly useful for those with other disorders, like OCD, phobias, bipolar disorder, eating disorders, etc. So, it’s basically proof that individuals can unlearn harmful patterns.
+CBT treatment is a type of therapy treatment intervention used to aid drug addicts.
+It’s also beneficial for those with other disorders, like obsessive-compulsive disorder typically known as OCD, phobias, cognitive distortion, social anxiety, bipolar disorder, eating disorder, panic disorder, post-traumatic stress disorder, etc. So, it’s proof that individuals can unlearn harmful patterns.

-All in all, the benefits of CBT include improved moods, enhanced brain functions, adaptability for different conditions, and extended lifetime usability.
+All in all, the benefits of CBT include improved moods, enhanced brain functions, adaptability for different mental health conditions, and extended lifetime usability.

 Table of Contents